Posted at 11:38 AM in Film, GLBT | Permalink | Comments (0) | TrackBack (0)

 production of the show with the teens.
 This is Glee for real.

-Broadway Show Queen Alert: Put Gypsy in a blender with Hairspray and you’ve got Leading Ladies.
+Broadway Show Queen Alert: Put Gypsy in a blender with

-Fruit Fly: From the people who made the indie hit, Colma, Fruit Fly has 19 original songs in a story that follows Bethesda, a young Filipina woman, who like Rachel in Glee, is searching for her birth mother — in San Francisco while living with a house full of gay men.
-The opening number is also the title of the film, about how she gets dubbed a fag hag and what it means for her.
+Fruit Fly has 19 original songs in a story that follows Bethesda, a young Filipina woman, who like Rachel in Glee, is searching for her birth mother — in San Francisco while living with a house full of gay men.
+The opening number is also the title of

-Singing, Dancing, Waiting: There’s a shorts program that are all musicals!
-I always love the shorts programs.
+Singing, Dancing, Waiting: There’s a shorts program that are

 Prima Donna: A documentary about Rufus Wainwright putting on his opera.
 If you’re a fan, this is a must see.